 "Domain Model Layer: Responsible for representing concepts of the business, information about the business situation, and business rules.
-State that reflects the business situation is controlled and used here, even though the technical details of storing it are delegated to the infrastructure.
-This layer is the heart of business software."
+State that reflects the business situation is controlled and used

 The Domain Layer is where the business is expressed.
 When implementing a microservice's "Domain Model Layer" in .NET, that "layer" would be coded as a class library with the domain entities that will capture data plus behavior (methods).